 In the case of the prime number theorem, Gauss later refined his conjecture but never did figure out how to prove it.
 It took more than a century for mathematicians to come up with a proof.

-Like today's mathematicians, math experimenters in the late 19th century used computers but in those days, the word referred to people with a special facility for calcuiquations in 2001.
-Main
+Like today's mathematicians, math experimenters in the late 19th century used computers-but in those days, the word referred to people with a special facility for calcu-